Fri Feb 2 2018

-As of December 22, 2018, the government is shut down again because of funding disagreements over the US-Mexico border wall.
-However, the NFIP is still issuing and renewing policies during this shutdown.
+But in December 2018, the government was shut down again because of funding disagreements over the US-Mexico border wall.
+During that shutdown, the NFIP continued to issue and renew policies.

-There’s no guarantee for long-term funding for the program, which means it could find itself in another precarious situation in the near future.
+There’s no guarantee for long-term funding for the NFIP, which means it could find itself in another precarious situation in the near future.
+And, given the recurring threat of shutdowns amid federal budget negotiations, the increasing frequency of natural disasters, and the federal government’s critical role in providing disaster relief, understanding what happens to the NFIP during a government shutdown is important for policyholders.

 So how might that affect homeowners who live in floodplains?
 Here’s an overview of what to expect the next time the NFIP temporarily loses funding.